SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Methods

-\textbf{Recall Self-Attention.} The self-attention operation lies at the heart of Transformers.
-In Transformers, self-attention takes an input sequence $X$, and applies a scaled dot product attention.
-Formally, self-attention is defined as:
+\textbf{Recall Self-Attention.} In the context of Transformers, the self-attention mechanism operates on an input sequence denoted as $X \in \mathbb{R}^{T \times d}$ and employs a scaled dot product attention technique.
+Mathematically, self-attention is formally expressed as follows: